 2017-18 EAF MEMBERS

-I’m a fourth year in the college double majoring in Economics and Public Policy and am serving as this year’s EAF Student Coordinator.
-I am from Ossining, New York, and I’m passionate about environmental and health policy.
-On campus, I am on the Frizzell Committee, I tutor local elementary students in art, and I like to play intramural sports.
-I have been involved with EAF since my first year, and I’m excited to continue to work toward sustainability and social outreach both on campus and throughout Chicago!
+Caitlin is a fourth year in the college double majoring in Economics and Public Policy and is serving as this year’s EAF Student Coordinator.
+She is from Ossining, New York, and is passionate about environmental and health policies.
+On campus, she is on the Frizzell Committee, tutors local elementary students in art, and enjoys playing intramural sports.
+Caitlin has been involved with EAF since her first year, and is very excited to continue to work toward sustainability and social outreach both on campus and throughout Chicago!